solita/solita.github.com/_posts/2015-10-12-unit-testing-episerver.md

 I'm also not going to talk about the technical differences between various types of testing, such as unit vs. integration testing.

 That said, I will start by saying that not all code needs to be tested.
-When working on any piece of code, but especially one based on a CMS platform, there's plenty of "trivial" code, such as class constructors and accessors, and loops in views for example.
+When working on any piece of code, but especially one based on a CMS platform, there's plenty of "trivial" code, such as class constructors, accessors and loops in views for example.
-Achieving 100% code coverage by testing such trivial code is usually pointless - it's better tested with end-to-end (system) tests, if at all.
+Achieving 100% code coverage by testing such trivial code is usually pointless - it's better tested as part of other tests such as end-to-end (system) tests, if at all.
-That said, having some of those end-to-end tests is definitely a good idea, but you have to understand that the more layers your test covers, the more difficult writing and maintaining such tests becomes, so there can't be too many of those complex tests.
+Having some of those end-to-end tests is definitely a good idea, as long as you keep in mind that the more layers your test covers the more difficult writing and maintaining such tests becomes, so you have to limit the number of those complex tests.
-Good tests, especially unit tests, are very simple, quick to write and execute, as well as easy to maintain.
+Good tests, especially unit tests, are very simple and quick to write and execute, as well as easy to maintain.

 On a typical CMS website, some examples of good candidates for automated tests are: